Expert Concussion Care

 - The Sport Concussion Assessment Tool (SCAT) helps evaluate balance, coordination, cognition, symptoms, and neurological damage.

-- Dynavision, the leading visual-motor training device for concussion management, is used by professional sports teams to provide vestibular-ocular testing and rehabilitation.
-Dynavision tests the body’s vision and balance systems and how they impact decision-making and concentration under stress.
+- Both BITS and Dynavision are used for vestibular-ocular testing and rehabilitation.
+These technologies are used to measure the body’s vision and balance function and how they impact decision-making and concentration under stress.

 Expert Pediatric Team